You Can Backdoor Personalized Federated Learning: Abstract

 \section{Abstract}

-In federated learning (FL), malicious clients can manipulate the predictions of the trained model through backdoor attacks, posing a significant threat to the security of FL systems.
-However, existing research primarily focuses on backdoor attacks and defenses within the generic FL scenario, where all clients collaborate to train a single global model. \citet{qin2023revisiting} conduct the first study of backdoor attacks in the personalized federated learning (pFL) scenario, where each client constructs a personalized model based on its local data.
-Notably, the study demonstrates that pFL methods with \textit{partial model-sharing} can significantly boost robustness against backdoor attacks.
-In this paper, we whistleblow that pFL methods with partial model-sharing are still vulnerable to backdoor attacks in the absence of any defense.
-We propose three backdoor attack methods: BapFL, BapFL+, and Gen-BapFL, and we empirically demonstrate that they can effectively attack the pFL methods.
-Specifically, the key principle of BapFL lies in maintaining clean local parameters while implanting the backdoor into the global parameters.
-BapFL+ generalizes the attack success to benign clients by introducing Gaussian noise to the local parameters.
-Furthermore, we assume the collaboration of malicious clients and propose Gen-BapFL, which leverages meta-learning techniques to further enhances attack generalization.
-We evaluate our proposed attack methods against two classic pFL methods with partial model-sharing, FedPer~\cite{arivazhagan2019federated} and LG-FedAvg~\cite{liang2020think}.
-Extensive experiments on four FL benchmark datasets demonstrate the effectiveness of our proposed attack methods.
-Additionally, we assess the defense efficacy of various defense strategies against our proposed attacks and find that Gradient Norm-Clipping is particularly effective.
-It is crucial to note that pFL method is not always secure in the presence of backdoor attacks, and we hope to inspire further research on attack and defense in pFL scenarios.
+In federated learning (FL), malicious clients could manipulate the predictions of the trained model through backdoor attacks, posing a significant threat to the security of FL systems.
+Existing research primarily focuses on backdoor attacks and defenses within the generic federated learning scenario, where all clients collaborate to train a single global model.
+A recent study conducted by \citeauthor{qin2023revisiting} (\citeyear{qin2023revisiting}) marks the initial exploration of backdoor attacks within the personalized federated learning (pFL) scenario, where each client constructs a personalized model based on its local data.
+Notably, the study demonstrates that pFL methods with \textit{parameter decoupling} can significantly enhance robustness against backdoor attacks.
+However, in this paper, we whistleblow that pFL methods with parameter decoupling are still vulnerable to backdoor attacks.
+The resistance of pFL methods with parameter decoupling is attributed to the heterogeneous classifiers between malicious clients and benign counterparts.
+We analyze two direct causes of the heterogeneous classifiers: (1) data heterogeneity inherently exists among clients and (2) poisoning by malicious clients further exacerbates the data heterogeneity.
+To address these issues, we propose a two-pronged attack method, \algo~, which comprises two simple yet effective strategies: (1) poisoning only the feature encoder while keeping the classifier fixed and (2) diversifying the classifier through noise introduction to simulate that of the benign clients.
+Extensive experiments on three benchmark datasets under varying conditions demonstrate the effectiveness of our proposed attack.
+Additionally, we evaluate the effectiveness of six widely used defense methods and find that \algo~ still poses a significant threat even in the presence of the best defense, Multi-Krum.
+We hope to inspire further research on attack and defense strategies in pFL scenarios.
 The code is available at: https://github.com/BapFL/code.